-Business Confidence in South Africa is expected to be 16.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in South Africa to stand at 18.00 in 12 months time.
-In the long-term, the South Africa Business Confidence is projected to trend around 15.00 points in 2020, according to our econometric models.
+Business Confidence in South Africa is expected to be 45.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Business Confidence is projected to trend around 50.00 points in 2022 and 47.00 points in 2023, according to our econometric models.